pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/adding-an-analysis-provider.md

 ---

-To enable [Automated deployment analysis](/docs/user-guide/automated-deployment-analysis/) feature, you have to set the information needed to connect from your Piped to the [Analysis Providers](/docs/concepts/#analysis-provider).
+To enable [Automated deployment analysis](/docs/user-guide/automated-deployment-analysis/) feature, you have to set the needed information for Piped to connect to the [Analysis Provider](/docs/concepts/#analysis-provider).

 Currently, PipeCD supports the following providers:
 - [Prometheus](https://prometheus.io/)